 - 1.2.
-The proposed Treasury Management Strategy Statement (TMSS) for 2020/21 was developed in consultation with our treasury management advisors, Link Asset Services Ltd. This statement also incorporates the Investment Strategy. - 1.3 Whilst the Council has appointed advisors to support effective treasury management arrangements, the Council is ultimately responsible for its treasury decisions and activity.
+The Treasury Management Strategy Statement (TMSS) for 2020/21 was developed in consultation with our treasury management advisors, Link Asset Services Ltd. This statement also incorporates the Investment Strategy. - 1.3 Whilst the Council has appointed advisors to support effective treasury management arrangements, the Council is ultimately responsible for its treasury decisions and activity.
 No treasury activity is without risk.
-The successful identification, monitoring and control of risk is therefore an important and integral element of treasury management activities. - 1.4 The Council has nominated Audit & Governance Committee to be responsible for ensuring effective scrutiny of treasury management arrangements. - 1.5 The key issues covered in the attached appendix include: - - Management of the impact of the Covid-19 crisis on balances, access to financing and the interest rate environment. - Political factors (Brexit, trade tensions) added volatility to interest rate and risk environments. - Completion of the first long-term loan with Nomura Bank/The Pension Protection Fund at sub-PWLB rates in the sector. - Compliance with Limits and Indicators set within the Treasury Management Strategy - 1.6 Following consideration by Cabinet, this report will be submitted to full Council
+The successful identification, monitoring and control of risk is therefore an important and integral element of treasury management activities. - 1.4 The Council has nominated the Audit & Governance Committee to be responsible for ensuring effective scrutiny of the treasury management arrangements. - 1.5 The key issues covered in the attached appendix include: - - 2020/21 was clearly all about Covid-19.
+In terms of Treasury, the impacts were seen first in a removal of liquidity in the market, then the logistical considerations of managing additional support packages cash flow and finally a constant need for assessment of the ongoing economic implications.
+Counterparties, banks and Money Market Funds have coped well thus far and potential liquidity issues were successfully managed but interest rates remained close to zero and, in some cases, turned negative.
+Whilst a negative rate environment felt very different it is of overall benefit to the authority who are a net borrower with significant forward requirement. - Compliance with Limits and Indicators set within the Treasury Management Strategy. - Completion of the first long-term loan with Nomura Bank/The Pension Protection Fund at sub-PWLB rates in the sector. - In November the Public Works Loan Board (PWLB) reversed their 2019 1% increase in margin at which it would lend to Local Authorities.
+Whilst, at the same time, the PWLB introduced some restrictions on the types of activity it is willing to fund, it is not the current view of the S151 Officer that this will lead to any cessation of access to PWLB for North East Lincolnshire Council